 As a matter of course, D&B does not publicly disclose forward-looking financial information.
 Nevertheless, in connection with its review, Houlihan Lokey considered financial projections.
-These financial projections were prepared by the management of D&B based on assumptions regarding D&B's future performance.
-See "-- Forecasts."
+These financial projections were prepared by the management of D&B based on assumptions regarding D&B's future performance and assume a capital structure different from that currently available under D&B's existing credit facilities.
+In particular, D&B has a maximum debt availability of \$92 million and a capital expenditures covenant which effectively limits its new entertainment center expansion to one store per annum.
 The financial projections were prepared under market conditions as they existed as of approximately May 24, 2002, and D&B's management had confirmed to the special committee on July 11 that its projections had not changed materially since such date.
 D&B's management does not intend to provide Houlihan Lokey with any updated or revised financial projections in connection with the transaction.
 The financial projections do not take into account any circumstances or events occurring after the date they were prepared.
-In addition, factors such as industry performance, general business, economic, regulatory, market and financial conditions, as well as changes to the business, financial condition or results of operation of D&B, may cause the financial projections or the underlying assumptions to be inaccurate.
-As a result, the financial projections should not be relied upon as necessarily indicative of future results, and readers of this proxy statement are cautioned not to place undue reliance on such financial projections.
+In addition, factors such as industry performance, general business, economic, regulatory, market and financial conditions, as well as changes to the business, financial condition or results of operation of D&B, including without limitation such changes as may occur as a result of the risk factors identified by D&B in this proxy statement and in its other filings with the SEC, may cause the financial projections or the underlying assumptions to be materially inaccurate.
+As a result, the financial projections are not necessarily indicative of future results.
+See "Forecasts."